New-England-FanCon/New-England-FanCon.github.io/_pages/faq.md

 <p>Our vendors offer everything from figures, manga, trading cards, video games, art, and more!
 Discover a new favorite indie game from a local creator, or embrace the nostalgia of finding that <em>perfect</em> Pokemon card.</p>

 <p>Once your bags are full - come hang out in one of our many panels!
-From interactive sessions like Comic Design 101 to lunchtime viewings of our music and cosplay contests, our full schedule of fandom panels feature a wide range of interests.</p>
+From interactive sessions like Comic Design 101 to breaktime viewings of our music and cosplay contests, our full schedule of fandom panels feature a wide range of interests.</p>

 <p>Community photoshoots, trading card swaps, TTRPG game sessions, and more to be announced!</p>